 The IRS uses the Accumulated Earnings Tax to keep corporations from accumulating profits in their accounts instead of distributing them to shareholders as dividends, as they should be doing.
 Paying taxes on this money cannot be avoided.

 Need additional information related to S corporation tax rates?
 Don't hesitate to post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.